B2 First

-B2 First, previously known as Cambridge English: First and the First Certificate in English (FCE), is an English language examination provided by Cambridge Assessment English (previously known as Cambridge English Language Assessment and University of Cambridge ESOL examinations).
+B2 First, previously known as Cambridge English: First and the First Certificate in English (FCE), is an English language examination provided by Cambridge Assessment English (previously known as Cambridge English Language Assessment and the University of Cambridge ESOL examinations).

 B2 First shows that learners have the language skills needed to communicate confidently in an English-speaking environment.
 It is targeted at Level B2 of the Common European Framework of Reference (CEFR).

 B2 First is one of the examinations in Cambridge English Qualifications, each of which aligns with a particular level of the CEFR.

 There are Cambridge English Qualifications for schools, general and higher education, and business.
 B2 First is offered in two versions, B2 First for Schools, for school-aged learners, and B2 First, for general and higher education adult learners.

 History

 B2 First (previously known as the Lower Certificate in English (LCE), First Certificate in English (FCE) and Cambridge English: First) was originally launched in 1939.

 The arrival of thousands of refugees from the Spanish Civil War and occupied Europe into the UK had created a growing need for language assessment.
 One hundred and forty-four students sat the first LCE exam on 21 June 1939.
 The exam was divided into three sections: